MJoergen/formal/README.md

 verifying the correctness of your implementation.
 Traditional verification strategies have relied on hand-crafted testbenches to provide stimuli to the DUT.
 Formal verification aims to automate that process.
-In my view the two approaches (testbench and formal) supplement each other, rather than replacing each other.
+In my view the two approaches (testbench and formal) supplement each other, rather than replace each other.

 ## Installing the tools